-Plan the reception the two of you really wanted the first time, but didn’t quite turn out the way you hoped the first time.
+Plan the reception the two of you really wanted the first time but didn’t quite turn out the way you hoped the first time.
 This time there’s no demanding mother or mother-in-law controlling the purse strings.
 If you can afford it, you can do it!
-Just about any type of reception goes for a vow renewal, however you don’t want a repeat of your wedding.
-Follow your dreams, whether they are for a black tie affair in a ballroom, a intimate family gathering in the backyard, or a romantic destination celebration under the shade of a tent overlooking the ocean.
+Just about any type of reception goes for a vow renewal, however, you don’t want a repeat of your wedding.
+Follow your dreams, whether they are for a black tie affair in a ballroom, an intimate family gathering in the backyard, or a romantic destination celebration under the shade of a tent overlooking the ocean.
 Remember, you don’t have to limit yourself just because you’ve done it all before.

 Don’t expect gifts.